cameronvale88/cryptbrute/README.md

 The program will ask you to input the ciphertext.
 Follow the instructions.
 Google chrome will open to a site and utilze its recources to brute for that vigenere cipher.
 The other ciphers will completed on the terminal.
 The results for the non-vigenere ciphers will be saved to files within the same directory from where the program in run.

+## NOTE: Currently, this scripts is not able to properly handle punctuation.
+On the ctfs that I've worked on, it was acceptable to remove the punctuation and restore it after decoding.

 If you have any questions or comments, please feel free to comments.